-The timer allows you to choose from 1-4 hours operating time (pink) or 1-8 hours presetting time.
+The timer allows you to choose from 1-4 hours operating time (A) or 1-8 hours presetting time (B).

-To start the heater up immediately simply select an operating time between 1-4 hours (pink).
+To start the heater up immediately simply select an operating time between 1-4 hours (A).

-To delay the heater start up, select a pre-set time between 1-8 (white).
-When the specific number of hours set is up, the heater will engage and run for 4 hours unless turned off.
+To delay the heater start up, select a pre-set time between 1-8 hrs (B).
+When the TIMER DIAL specific number of hours set is up, the heater will engage and run for 4 hours unless turned off manually.